zachchong/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email organisation of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email of the 1st person to be `91234567` and `johndoe@example.com` respectively.

 ### Locating persons by name, organisation, role, or categories : `find`